OpenSPP/documentation/docs/learn/social_protection_management_information_systems.md

 # social protection Management information systems

-Social Protection Management {term}`information` Systems (SP-MIS) are integrated digital platforms that facilitate the administration, coordination, and monitoring of social protection programs.
+Social Protection Management information Systems (SP-MIS) are integrated digital platforms that facilitate the administration, coordination, and monitoring of social protection programs.
 They are designed to streamline the processes involved in delivering social protection {term}`services`, from {term}`beneficiary` {term}`identification` to program evaluation, ensuring efficient and effective implementation of these programs.

 ## Operational Functionality of SP-MIS